Milo-D/libvmcu-Virtual-MCU-Library/README.md

 You are able to open up more than just one file while debugging.
 This allows you to switch fast and spontanious between your files.

+Did you ever stepped too far?
+No problem, you don't have to restart the Session.
+Just step back and continue debugging.

-Every Instruction is colorfully visualized.
+Additionally, every Instruction is colorfully visualized.
 You will see exactly what happens in the program.

 (MDX is still in Developement.
 There might be issues, feel free to submit them in the issue segment.)